 For a few bucks more, I was very happy with the higher end quality of better made saunas, and would recommend anyone be extremely wary of buying any sauna brand that doesn’t give you real life pictures from the sauna in customers homes.

 7) Temperature Must Go Over 140 Degrees Fahrenheit

 Finally, one of the most important things in a sauna, is that it has adequate power to heat you in a reasonable time.
 Many of the cheaper saunas like you see on Amazon and Costco that I bought, only go up to about 140 degrees.

 The main problem with this, isn’t that it’s not hot enough to give you a sweat.
 It’s that when a sauna is designed to operate at a lower temperature like that, they don’t put enough oomph in the power supply, or put enough infrared heaters throughout the sauna for good even heat coverage.

 The preheat time takes way longer, and it takes longer to sweat once you get in, simply because there isn’t enough wattage in the sauna design.

 A good example of this, is something that comes up a lot when people are comparing saunas.
 You might have a great looking sauna that you are considering, but upon further inspection, this one person sauna for example, may only have about 900 – 1000 watts total on the electrical output rating.

-Compare that with a high quality one person like the Evolve 360 Sauna that I use everyday in my house, with over 1700 watts in a single person sauna.
+Compare that with a high quality one person like the sauna that I use everyday in my house, with over 1700 watts in a single person sauna.
 I sweat in less than 5 minutes, and it gets to a reasonable temp in less than 30 minutes preheating.

 Two person and three or four person saunas, have even more wattage to compensate for the additional size increase, just as they should.